 Selecting a Mediator

 Upon agreement of the parties to mediate, USA&M will help the parties select a mediator if the parties have not already agreed upon an individual.
 No person shall serve as a mediator in any dispute in which that person has any financial or personal interest in the result of the mediation.
 The mediator shall disclose any circumstances likely to create a presumption of bias or interest in the outcome of the proceedings, or prevent a prompt meeting with the parties.
 In the event either party thereafter objects to such mediator, a new mediator will be appointed always subject to the approval of the parties.
-The parties recognize that mediators are independent contractors and not agents or employees of USA&M.
+Most mediators are independent contractors and not agents or employees of USA&M.

 Upon appointment, USA&M will work with the parties to establish the time of a mediation session.
 Additional mediation sessions may be scheduled as agreed by the parties and the mediator.

 At the mediation session, the parties will be prepared to discuss the situation.
 Such discussions may include relevant documents and a description of witnesses and other evidence.
 For more complex cases, the mediator or USA&M may ask the parties for written materials or information in advance of the mediation session.

 At the mediation session(s), the mediator will conduct an orderly settlement negotiation.
 Parties will be represented by a person with authority to settle the case.
 The mediator may conduct separate private meetings (caucuses) with each party in order to improve the mediator’s understanding of the respective positions of each party.